Gadzhi Kharkharov

 Retool Agents

-IDE prototypes and explorations
+IDE explorations

 I’ve worked on various prototypes exploring different IDE concepts for building and debugging Retool apps.
 Some of these experiments have influenced the final product, while others remain as explorations.